 Or, check out the Mona Lisa by Leonardo

 (See Betty Edwards "Drawing on the Right side of the Brain")

 Scientist's have also found that your brain waves also shift when viewing Masters work to high level "theta" waves.
 The shift also occurs when you listen to Masters Music like music by the Beatles or Mozart.

 I can persoanlly vouch that the right/left brain theory works.
 I got a BS degree in computer science back in the 70's.
 When I do programming I can't draw very well.
-Butt, if I take a brake I can.
+Butt, if I take a long brake I can.
 Converwsely, when I draw I can't program very well.

 I wrote this web page for all the art students and art lovers of M.

 Since pictures and the story of the models are very hard

 to find in books on M. I don't care what are art critics (wanabee artists)